1.WHY WE COLLECT PERSONAL DATA

 It may be necessary for us to share your personal data with financial and regulatory organisations (e.g. the Financial Ombudsman Service, the Financial Conduct Authority, the Information Commissioner’s Office) or law enforcement agencies (including courts) in order to assist them with enquiries, investigations or proceedings and ensure our compliance with our regulatory and legal requirements.
 As a financial services company, we are required to have certain processes in place with regards to anti-bribery and corruption, money laundering and fraud.
 If any criminal offence is detected or suspected, we may share data with third parties (e.g. law enforcement agencies, fraud prevention agencies, anti-money laundering agencies) in order to prevent crime or aid investigations if crime is identified.

 We use personal data relating to corporate representatives to send information about our products and services and those of other companies in our group which may be of interest.
-We rely on consent to marketing from our contacts.
-If you have consented to receive marketing, you may opt out at a later date.
 You have a right at any time to stop us from contacting you for marketing purposes or giving your information to other members of our Group.

 Our email service providers are located outside of the EEA but in all cases we have ensured that these companies subscribe to the EU approved Privacy Shield so that an adequate level of data protection exists for customer personal data.
 In addition we hold only minimal data with our email service provider as an added safeguard.